zetavg/chromium-website/site/chromium-os/testing/moblab/releasenotes/index.md

 **This update includes an update to the underlying moblab ChromeOS version;
 after the update you will be running Chrome OS version R93-14092.55.0 and Moblab version R-2.12.3.**

+## [OS Recovery Image](https://storage.googleapis.com/moblab-recovery-images/chromeos_14150.88.0_fizz-moblab_recovery_stable-channel_mp.bin.zip), in the case you need to recover your Moblab.

 # Highlights